antht9/M1AA3-1ZB3-W2020/README.md

 This is the tutorial(s) homepage for MATH 1AA3 and 1ZB3 (Winter 2020) managed by Anthony Tan.
 Students from any tutorial are welcome to utilize this page.
 If you have suggestions/feedback or see any typos, please notify me by e-mail using the address found below.

+## (NEW) Notes Policy
+- Notes will be posted at least one week after a tutorial week has been completed.
+This is subject to change depending on my time constraints.

 ## Contact Information
 - TA: Anthony Tan
 - E-mail: tana4@mcmaster.ca